Vault Raw Signing Overview

 }

-How to retrieve the Account Extended Public Key ?
+How to retrieve the Account Public Key ?

-As a first iteration, you cannot directly get the account address or Extended Public Key (pub_key) from a HSM-secured channel.
+Instead you need to sign a first message from the account: As a first iteration, you cannot directly get the account address or Public Key (pub_key) from a HSM-secured channel.
 Instead you need to sign a first message from the account:

-3. You can derive the address from the pub key using derivation path
+- You can derive addresses from the pub key

 GET /digests/:id